eborboihuc/Deep360Pilot-CVPR17/README.md

 We provide a small testing clip-based datafile.
 Please download it [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjaTNPYUk4NkM0UDA).
 And you can use this toy datafile to go though our data process pipeline.

 ### Testing on our *batch-based dataset* for accuracy and smoothness
-If you want to reproduce the results on our dataset, please download the dataset [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjZzJkZnNLZW1BNE0) and place it under `./data`.
+If you want to reproduce the results on our dataset, please download the dataset [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjZzJkZnNLZW1BNE0), label [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjUXZNQ3cwM245enM) and place it under `./data`.

 ### Testing on our *clip-based dataset* for generating trajectories
 Please download the *clip-based dataset* [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjWnF3LV9WUXdZMzA)